LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/important-constraints.md

 of model-generated outputs.
 The framework does not enforce schema validation or automatic correction, and users are responsible for ensuring parsed data is well-formed before execution.

+---

+## Lack of Supported Metrics

+For Version 1, the focus was just getting the system reliable and consistent, so right now the only supported metric class is sentiment.
+However, functions for performance functions have been created and just need to be connected.